sahillathwal/sahillathwal/README.md

 ---

 <h2 align='center'>Quote of the Moment</h2>
-<h3 quote align='center'>Dreams are true while they last, and do we not live in dreams? .</h3 quote>
+<h3 quote align='center'>Married or unmarried, young or old, poet or worker, you are still a dreamer, and will one time know, and feel, that your life is but a dream.</h3 quote>

 ---